El-Dorado-Consulting/eldorado-consulting-website/src/posts/tying-shoes.md

 Most importantly—training needs to happen in person.
 This is the only way to truly spur adoption of new processes, overcome bad habits and validate proficiency.
 Remember: technicians don’t have time to go searching for a document—especially when they can rely on experience to guide them though.
 You must meet the technician where they are, and be the experienced human that guides them successfully through the process.

-To learn more and get access to our templates, ask us about booking our three-day training module for your team: **Developing Your Staff - Methods for Agile Training and Knowledge Management.** Or just practice teaching someone how to tie their laces.
+To learn more and get access to our templates, ask us about booking our three-day training module for your team: **Developing Your Staff - Methods for Agile Training and Knowledge Management**.
+Or just practice teaching someone how to tie their laces.